Kalingalaxmi-star/IT-OT-DataIntegration/README.md

 Product Information API :
 -> Adding new product information: POST call
--> Updating existing information:We will be using 2 API calls Get call-> get the  product information (unique ID will be fetched) Put call = using the unique ID we can update the product information -> Product data retrieval: GET call
+-> Updating existing information: We will be using below API calls Get call-> get the  product information (unique ID will be fetched) Put call = using the unique ID we can update the product information -> Product data retrieval: GET call

 Order Processing API:
 ->  Order Placement: POST call
-->  Status update: We will be using 2 API calls
-GET call to get the  order information(a unique ID will be fetched) Put call = using the unique ID we can update the order information -> Order retrieval: GET call
+->  Status update: We will be using below API calls GET call to get the  order information(a unique ID will be fetched) Put call = using the unique ID we can update the order information -> Order retrieval: GET call